 celebrated across a wide range of sports.

-With Glasgow 2014 just over 2 years away, we support, fund
+With Glasgow 2014 under a year away, we support, fund

 and deliver Institute services to the Ten Elite Welsh sports to